 6. Click on to save the correction.

-7. When you are done with the corrections, you can click on in the top left corner.
+7. When you are done with the corrections, you can click on at the top left corner.

 8. Select to close the translation editor